 Most of these courses offer first-class services including driving ranges and putting greens, lessons, clinics, pro shops, and clubhouses.

 El Tigre.
-At the Paradise Village hotel and condo complex is this 18-hole course with 12 water features.
-The greens fee of $150 includes a shared cart, bottled water, practice balls, and cold towels, but not tax.
-Don't be surprised if you see a guy driving around with tiger cubs in his truck: the course's namesake and mascot is the passion of the club's director, Jesús Carmona Jiménez.
-El Tigre has a par-3 hole played entirely on an island.
-Paseo Paraíso 800, Nuevo Vallarta, 63732.
-322/297–0773; 866/843–5951 from U.S.; 800/214–7758 from Canada. www.eltigregolf.com.
+This 18-hole course with 12 water features is at the Paradise Village hotel and condo complex.
+The greens fee of $180 includes a shared cart, bottled water, practice balls, and cold towels.
+After 2 pm it's $116.
+Don't be surprised if you see a guy driving around with tiger cubs in his truck: the course's namesake animals, tigers, are a passion of the club's director, Phil Woodrum.
+Paseo las Garzas, Nuevo Vallarta, Nuevo Vallarta, Nayarit, 63732.
+322/226–8190; 866/843–5951 from U.S.; 800/214–7758 from Canada. www.eltigregolf.com.

 El Tamarindo.
 About two hours south of Vallarta on the Costalegre is one of the area's best courses.
 At least six of the holes play along the ocean; some are cliff-side holes with fabulous views, while others go right down to the beach.
 On a slow day, golfers are encouraged at tee time to have a swim or a picnic on the beach during their round, or to play a hole a second time if they wish.
 Designed by David Fleming, the breathtaking course is the playground of birds, deer, and other wildlife.
 It's an awesome feeling to nail the course's most challenging hole, the 9th: a par 3 with a small green surrounded by bunkers.
 The greens fee is $240, including cart and tax.
 Resort guests get priority for tee times; call up to a week ahead to check availability.
-Carretera Melaque–Puerto Vallarta, Carretera 200, Km 7.5, Cihuatlán, Jalisco, 48970.
+Carretera Melaque–Puerto Vallarta, Carretera 200, Km 7.5, Costalegre, Cihuatlán, Jalisco, 48970.
 315/351–5032 Ext.
 113.